kenmoini/openshift-sonarqube/README.md

 To do this, there is a script, ```ss-ca-puller.sh```, that will loop through a list of hosts, connect and retrieve their SSL certificate, then add it to the JRE keystore.

-To add your own self-signed SSL certificates to the keystore you will need to modify the domain list in this Bash script and build the Docker image yourself - I do so everytime I use this for a workshop because the LDAP/RH IDM server is ephemeral and certificates change from workshop to workshop.
+To add your own self-signed SSL certificates to the keystore you will need to modify the domain list in this Dockerfile and build the Docker image yourself - I do so everytime I use this for a workshop because the LDAP/RH IDM server is ephemeral and certificates change from workshop to workshop.

 ## Deployment - Automated